Eat Peanut Butter

 Americans spend almost $800 million a year on peanut butter so it’s obvious that we enjoy it.

-Even though many people say it is a good source of protein, it actually is not.
-It is a fat.
+Even though many people say it is a good source of protein, that is not true.
+It is a good source of fat.
 And while it is often referred to as a “healthy fat”, it is still a fat.

 No. Fat is not the enemy.
-And there are benefits of eating peanut butter.
+And there are benefits to eating peanut butter.

-However, do you know which type of peanut butter is the best for you?
+However, do you know which type is the best for you?

-Would it be regular peanut butter, reduced fat, or natural?
+Would it be regular, reduced fat, or natural?

 Reduced fat versions?
 No. Those same companies removed the natural, healthy fat of the peanut and replaced it with trans fats, thickeners, and sugars just so they could boast a lower fat total on the label.
-Clearly they missed the health benefits of their own product.
+Clearly they chose marketing and adding to their bottom line over giving consumers the natural health benefits of their own product

 The answer is…

 Natural peanut butter.
-Look at the jars that display “Natural” on the front label, and read the ingredient list.
+Look for the jars that display “Natural” on the front label, and then read the ingredient list.
 If it includes anything other than peanuts and possibly salt, it is not natural.
 You were misled.
-Oil doesn’t need to be added because this peanut butter already includes natural oil.
+Oil doesn’t need to be added because it already includes natural oil.
+This is what you may see sitting at the top of the jar.

 Natural peanut butter is the peanut butter you should eat.
 It does not need to be organic.
 Choosing to eat organic foods can be different than choosing foods that are nutritionally good for you.
 For instance, organic cookies are still cookies!